boospot/boo-recipes/readme.md

 == Changelog ==

+= 2.0 =

+**Major Update**
+- Optimization in framework for metabox and settings
+- Optimized how options are stored in database
+- Recipe Edit page is now more like WordPress way
+- Settings page is now more like WordPress way
+- Compatibility with plugins:
+    - Duplicate Post
+    - Wp All import
+    - Wp All Export
+    - WPML - Multilingual plugin
+- Stay tuned for more updates coming with new features

 = 1.2.4.2 =
-Fix: Comments in Divi theme not showing
+- Fix: Comments in Divi theme not showing

 = 1.2.4 =
 - New: Search Form shortcode available now `[boorecipe_search_form]`